kelvinau/circular-audio-wave/README.md

 Sunburst: http://kelvinau.net/demo/circular-audio-wave/sunburst.html

 ## Introduction
 `CircularAudioWave` is a JS library for audio visualization in circular audio wave, based on frequencies and BPM (Beats Per Minute).
-It uses [ECharts](https://github.com/apache/incubator-echarts) for the rendering, which is combined in `dist`.
+It uses [ECharts](https://github.com/apache/incubator-echarts) for the rendering, which is combined into `dist/circular-audio-wave.min.js`.

 *This library works only on browsers that supports Web Audio API.